-Are you a Canadian looking to apply for a New Zealand Working Holiday Visa for your trip to New Zealand?
-We have put together this step-by-step visa application guide to help you get there!
-Working Holiday Visas allow Canadians to work in foreign countries for up to a year without the need for a pre-arranged work contract or employment sponsorship.
-It allows travelers to work for any employer in any city, giving them the opportunity to pay off travel expenses and experience life as a local.
+Are you a Canadian looking to apply for a New Zealand Working Holiday Visa?
+To help you out, here os a step-by-step visa application guide!
+A working holiday is a great way to fund your travels around this beautiful country for it allows Canadians to work in New Zealand for up to two years without the need for a pre-arranged work contract or employment sponsorship.
+It allows travelers, like you, to pay off travel expenses and experience life as a local!

-If you are applying for our New Zealand Working Holiday Program, then you will have a Stepabroad placement coordinator helping you every step of the way.
-We are here to support you prior to and during your working holiday experience.
-From getting your bank account set up and getting the proper tax forms, to finding a job and meeting other travelers, you can leave it all to us.
+If you sign up for our New Zealand Working Holiday Package, then you will have a personal Stepabroad travel expert helping you every step of the way.
+Our team is here to support you prior to and during your working holiday experience.
+We pick you up at airport, provide your first few nights accommodation, offer a two day welcome orientation in New Zealand, get your bank account set up, help find you job and introduce you to other travelers.
+You can relax and leave the planning to us!

 Scroll down for the step-by-step process, or click on the following links to skip through the steps!

 Application cost: NZD$208

 Form of Application: Online